-Yellow Fever is a tropical infection disease caused by a virus and spread by mosquitoes (Aedus aegyptii).
-Infection by this virus usually leads to a flu-like condition, which is not serious.
+Yellow Fever is a tropical infection disease caused by a virus and spread by mosquitoes (Aedus aegypti).
+This disease only occurs in certain tropical regions of Africa and South America.
+Infection by this virus usually leads to a, not so serious, flu-like condition.
 However, in about 10% of cases patients can develop serious complications.

 Where can you catch yellow fever?